What is the Northeast Derby Convention?

 It will be difficult to switch your skill level after the fact, and you may be asked to sit if you sign up for advanced classes and cannot perform the required skills.

 Yes!
 We get male skaters from across the country from all levels of modern men's roller derby.
 We will have several coaches from top ranked MRDA teams and all classes, scrimmages, and events will be open to both men and women.

 Should referees/NSOs come to this event?

 Yes!
-Refs and NSO's will have a full schedule of classes and workshops designed specifically for them, as well as admittance into all non-contact on-skates classes.
+Refs and NSO's will have a full schedule of classes and workshops designed specifically for them, as well as admittance into some non-contact on-skates classes.
 Find out more about referee participation here.